Sydney Covid case: Wellington lockdown being considered

 "We are assuming they were infectious in Wellington."

-The New South Wales health authority issued an alert late on Tuesday about the flights between Wellington and Sydney linked to the case.
+The New South Wales health authority issued an alert late on Tuesday about two flights between Wellington and Sydney linked to the case.

 It said passengers who were on one flight into Wellington, and one flight back to Sydney last weekend, are considered close contacts of a Covid-19 case.